How can we help?

 Additional Resources, watch the using Sharesight to complete your tax return webinar recorded 24 June 2020.
 Learn how to use Sharesight to make completing your tax return quicker, easier and more accurate by Ben Clendon, Sharesight Product Manager.

-Last updated 17th April 2026
+Last updated 22nd May 2026